Galactic Rotation Curves from Full-Disk Newtonian Modeling: The Lost and Found Framework: Numerical Methodology

 For each parameter set, the model rotation curve was computed and interpolated to the observed radii.
 The fit quality was quantified using a weighted chi-square statistic when observational uncertainties were available,

 and by the unweighted sum of squared residuals otherwise.

 The optimization was performed in two stages.
-First, an adaptive grid of $M_{\rm LF}$ values was constructed around an initial dynamical estimate.
-For each trial mass, the remaining parameters were optimized using the derivative-free Nelder--Mead simplex algorithm \citep{nelder1965simplex,lagarias1998convergence}, which is well suited for nonlinear problems involving multiple coupled parameters.
+First, an adaptive grid of $M_{\rm LF}$ values was constructed around an initial dynamical mass estimate based on the outer rotation velocity.
+For each trial mass, the remaining parameters were optimized using the derivative-free Nelder--Mead simplex algorithm \citep{nelder1965simplex,lagarias1998convergence}, which is well suited for nonlinear optimization problems involving multiple coupled parameters.
 A second, finer scan around the best solution was then used to refine the optimum and estimate uncertainties using the criterion

 This hybrid approach improves robustness against local minima and ensures stable convergence across galaxies with different morphologies.